Defuera/ah-flutter-assignment/README.md

 #### Notice:
 - I use either/option here along with my own extensions, cause I think it's a nice approach and I want to share it with you :)
+- Unit test ✓
+- Local data source is not practivally used, but it's to show off repo pattern.
+It's also tested, so can be quickly brought to live.
+- I didn't use @freezed in this project, but u can see I am somewhat accustomed to it.
+Do

 #### Known flows:
 - Using one model between Network and Domain layers 😱